relativitydev/relativity-test-helpers/README.md

 The framework will currently enable you to to proxy and create documents, create workspaces and create dbcontext with more functionality to be added in the future.

 ## Compatibility
 TestHelpers v8 release is only compatible with Ninebark (12.0) and above.
-Any previous version of TestHelpers will only be compatible with Relativity until Prairie Smoke {INSERT VERSION NUMBER), which will remove RSAPI.
+Any previous version of TestHelpers will only be compatible with Relativity until Prairie Smoke (12.2), which will remove RSAPI.

 This is also available as a [nuget package](https://www.nuget.org/packages/RelativityDev.RelativityTestHelpers/).